nguyenuy/cs3210proj02/README.md

 ###Project 2 Progress Log
+10/19 - [Ses, Uy] finish implementation of userWriteMorse.c.
+Need to test on board and add minor modifications to timing.

+10/17 - Got push button logic to work [all].[Chen] completed implementation of userReadMorse.c

 10/15 - Compiled userMorseWrite.c which only blinks LEDs now on pins GPIO 3,5,6,7 [Ses,Uy]

 10/14 - Installed Debian onto SD Card.
 (Ses has documentation on this) Using v1.2